 Categorizing your existing wardrobe

 Okay, now is the fun part.
-Take your table and go back into the bedroom and have a look at all the clothes that made the cut.
+Go back into the bedroom and have a look at all the clothes that made the cut.

 Separate them by seasons if need be and focus only on the upcoming season.

-I literally have my clothes hung in the order I wear them, as part of my ongoing quest in life to minimize decision fatigue.
+I literally hang up my clothes in the order I wear them, as part of my ongoing quest in life to minimize decision fatigue.

 Day 3 of a curated minimalist wardrobe: Fill the gaps